Minardi PS05: Racing history

 In terms of performance, the car was regularly towards the back of the field, with occasional midfield finishes.
 It performed better at high downforce circuits such as Monaco and Hungary.

 The car showed a poor performance in its debut in Imola, with lap times six seconds slower on average than the frontrunners and one second behind other backmarkers.
-Although both drivers complained about a lack of grip, team owner Paul Stoddart believed the potential of the new car bodied "very well for the future."
+Although both drivers complained about a lack of grip, team owner Paul Stoddart believed the potential of the new car bode "very well for the future."

 Minardi were faster than Jordan at the Monaco Grand Prix, as both drivers set faster lap times during qualifying.
 Albers brought the PS05 to its first complete race, although five laps behind the race winner.
 Both cars qualified in front of the Jordans again at the German and Belgian Grand Prix.
 Albers also started in front of both Jordans in Hungaroring.

 Only once in normal circumstances did the PS05 qualify in front of a team besides Jordan.
 In Montréal, Albers was 0.03 seconds faster than Christian Klien of Red Bull for a 15th place start.

 At the United States Grand Prix, Albers and Friesacher finished one lap behind fourth place in a six-car race.
 In Suzuka, Albers took advantage of the weather conditions during qualifying to secure 13th place on the grid, but nothing came of it.
 The team weren't able to finish a single race within the same lap as the race winners.